Scincosaurus

-Scincosaurus is an extinct genus of nectridean lepospondyl within the family Scincosauridae.
+Scincosaurus is an extinct genus of nectridean tetrapodomorphs within the family Scincosauridae.

 History

 Scincosaurus crassus was first described by Bohemian paleontologist Antonín Frič in volume 1875 of "Sitzungsberichte der königlichen Böhmischen Gesellschaft der Wissenschaften in Prague", which at that time was the premiere scientific journal of Bohemia (the modern day Czech Republic).
 Frič's contribution to this volume was a list of Carboniferous animals he and his associates recently discovered at coal gas mines near the localities of Nýřany and Kounová.
 His list included short preliminary descriptions for many new genera and species of tetrapods, including Microbrachis, Branchiosaurus, Hyloplesion (at that time called Stelliosaurus), and Sparodus.
 Scincosaurus crassus was among the new tetrapods from Nýřany, and its short description (erroneously) considered it a robust lacertilian (lizard), possibly related to Sparodus.

 A much larger description was published in 1881 as part of one of Frič's personal monographs which focused entirely on the paleontology of Bohemia.
 Within this monograph, Frič identified Scincosaurus crassus as a nectridean and provided a comprehensive overview of the taxa's anatomy.
 He noticed a pair of prong-like bones near the back of the skull of one specimen, which he was convinced were examples of tabular horns.
 These horns, which form from the tabular bones at the rear of the skull, are characteristic of diplocaulids, and as a result Frič renamed Scincosaurus crassus to Keraterpeton crassum, a new species of the basal diplocaulid Keraterpeton.

 In 1895, the idea that Scincosaurus crassus was simply a species of Keraterpeton was reevaluated and subsequently refuted.
 While studying a specimen of Keraterpeton galvani (the type species of Keraterpeton), British paleontologist C.W.
 Andrews noticed that there were many differences between skulls of that species and Keraterpeton crassum (a.k.a.
 Scincosaurus crassus).
 K. galvani had fairly large eyes positioned close to each other on the skull, while K. crassum had small and widely separated eyes.
 The skull of K. crassum was more heavily sculptured by pits and grooves and did not possess a significant overhang of the braincase, in contrast to K. galvani.
 The purported tabular horns were seemingly separated from the rest of the skull by means of a ball-and-socket joint, while no such delineation existed for K. galvani, whose horns were simply rear branches of the tabular bones.
 As a result, he resurrected the genus Scincosaurus for "Keraterpeton" crassum, although he retained the misspelled specific name, "crassum".
 Subsequent authors would correct this error by referring to the species as Scincosaurus crassus as Frič originally did in 1876.
 In 1903, German paleontologist Otto Jaekel noted that he could not find any evidence of the supposed jointed tabular horns on any Scincosaurus specimens.
 He supposed that Frič may have erroneously mistaken bones of the shoulder girdle (such as a scapula, or shoulder blade) for the horns.